yfuruyama/iOSRuntimePreview/README.md

 iOS Runtime Preview
 ======================
-This tool enables an iOS app to sync with code modifications at runtime.
+This tool enables a running iOS app to execute modified source codes without rebuild.

-You can check the results of code modifications instantly as if an interpreter is working.
+You can check results of modifications to source code instantly as if you are using an interpreter.
+There is no need for compiling again after editing a source code with this tool!

 See video: [https://vimeo.com/87261099](https://vimeo.com/87261099)